 The first thing you need to do when trying to make your car’s paint look glossy and wet, is to wash it thoroughly, strip the old wax, and decontaminate it using a clay bar and iron remover.
 Then you can refine the finish using a compound followed by polishing.
 Using a glaze after paint correction can add more depth to your finish.
 Then use a natural Carnauba wax to complete the glossy wet look.

-- Wash and clean the paint using a wax stripping shampoo, iron remover and clay bar.
+- Wash and clean the paint using a wax stripping shampoo, tar remover, iron remover and clay bar.

 - Protect the paint and add extra gloss using a natural Carnauba based wax.